Hearing is an essential sense!

 The hearing sense and sensory processing

 As already mentioned, the information below relates to difficulty processing sounds in the brain once they have been heard.
 This is different to being able to hear sounds in the first place such as if a child is deaf or has hearing loss.
+When the hearing sense doesn’t modulate sensory inputs well there are two different responses.

 Sensitivity to sounds

-Some common signs of auditory hypersensitivity are:
+What are common signs of auditory hypersensitivity?

 When there is sensitivity to sounds the child or adult may have constant overreactions, or bigger reactions, to everyday sounds in the environment.
 This distracts the child or adult from what they need to be listening to.
 It may mean they avoid certain places, for example, children avoiding the toilets because they don’t like the sound of the hand dryer.
 Sensitivity to noise can also often result in a ‘fight, flight or freeze’ response in the brain.
-We discuss this further in our post on auditory sensitivity.
+I discuss this further in my post on auditory sensitivity.

 Slower responses to sounds: